Daily Diabetes Care Kit

 Glucagon is a hormone medicine used in emergencies when a person with diabetes is experiencing severe hypoglycemia (low blood sugar) and cannot take sugar orally.
 It comes in several forms including a nasal spray, autoinjectors, prefilled syringes, or a powder that must be mixed with a liquid before injecting.

-Diabetes tag or medical bracelet that indicates that you are a Type 1 Diabetic.
+Diabetes tag or medical bracelet that indicates that you are a person with type 1 diabetes.

 A complete list of all medications you take and when you take them.
 Include any medication allergies.
 Also, list your physician and emergency contact information.